Miami & Miami-Dade County: Which Restaurants Are Actually Clean?

 Behind the Kitchen Door — a data-driven series from InspectFL

-Miami-Dade is the biggest restaurant market in Florida — nearly 9,000 licensed food establishments spanning everything from Calle Ocho cafeterias to Miami Beach fine dining.
+Miami-Dade is the biggest restaurant market in Florida — nearly 9,000 licensed food establishments spanning everything from Calle Ocho cafeterias and Cuban restaurants to Miami Beach fine dining.
 With that volume comes a wide range of kitchen conditions.

 Miami-Dade County at a Glance